Hello and thank you for visiting our ScreenCloud Help Center. This article will go through which devices support WPA-2 Enterprise.

 Using WPA2-Enterprise-level encryption has a number of advantages that make it a good choice for a large company or enterprise networks, such as eliminating the security risks of shared passwords, enhanced security, and authentication methods and controls, the ability to dynamically assign VLANs and support for Network Access Protection (NAP).

 To understand WPA2-Enterprise better, check out this video by House of I.T. which explains it very well.

 Which devices support WPA2-Enterprise?

-Put simply, most devices have the native ability to support WPA2-Enterprise.
+Put simply, many devices have the native ability to support WPA2-Enterprise.
 WPA2 replaced WPA in September 2004, and from March 2006 WPA2 certification was made mandatory for all new devices to bear the WiFi trademark.

 That's not to say that all devices that natively support WPA2-Enterprise do.
-Some device manufacturers have chosen not to implement WPA2-Enterprise on a specific devices that they feel are designed for personal use only.
+Some device manufacturers have chosen not to implement WPA2-Enterprise on specific devices that they feel are designed for personal use only.
 Some examples of this are the Google Chromecast and Chromebit, Amazon Fire TV Sticks, Apple TV, Roku Sticks and various Smart TVs where the manufacturers have chosen not to implement WPA2-Enterprise on these specific devices.

 Talk to a sales representative from the device manufacturer you intend on buying devices from and ask them directly about your network requirements.